-- (1) Can meet or exceed RDD based on contractor submitted vessel schedules in IBS. - (2) Has required equipment and vessel type - (3) Meets international, national, local and DoD statutory and regulatory requirements for the commodity, hazard and security classification, category or threat b.
-U.S. Flag and VISA Priorities - Contractors offering a higher U.S. Flag priority and (if equal U.S. Flag priorities) are a VISA participant will be given priority.
-The order of service priority is U.S. Flag service (P1), combination of U.S. Flag and foreign flag service (P2), and foreign flag service (P3).

-c.
-Domestic Shipyard Preference - In accordance with DFARS 252.247-7026, the Government must provide an evaluation criterion that considers the extent to which the offeror has had overhaul, repair, and maintenance work for covered vessels performed in U.S. shipyards.
+- 4.2.2.
+U.S. Flag and VISA Priorities Contractors offering a higher U.S. Flag priority and (if equal U.S. Flag priorities) are a VISA participant will be given priority when all technical factors listed under 2.2.1 are met.
+The order of service priority is P1, P2, and P3. - 4.2.3.
+Domestic Shipyard Preference In accordance with DFARS 252.247-7026, the Government must provide an evaluation criterion that considers the extent to which the offeror has had overhaul, repair, and maintenance work for covered vessels performed in U.S. shipyards.
 U.S. Domestic Shipyard preferences and evaluation will be applied at the task order (booking) level.
-The preference applied at the Task Order (booking) level will be applied as follows:

-(1) Offerors will be evaluated as "1" (highest) or "2" (lowest) based on the formula below:
+The preference applied at the Task Order (booking) level will be applied as follows: - 4.2.3.1.
+Offerors will be evaluated as "1" (highest) or "2" (lowest) based on the formula below: